OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Study 2: Using Generative AI Probes to Achieve Learning Goals for OSINT Investigation

 Participants used ChatGPT to create comprehensive templates that could be applied in future investigations.
 P6 said, ``I specifically used ChatGPT to help construct a table so all the information could be organized and easy to read.''
 The process often involved iterative prompting, where participants refined their queries to add information like data sources and OSINT techniques.
 P2 and P6 mentioned that these details helped divide up work within the team.

 Participants particularly appreciated the AI's ability to quickly lay out different sections and specify what should go under each.
 Participants faced challenges in reformatting the AI-generated templates to make them more presentable.
 P1 explained, ``ChatGPT is great for getting your data quickly into format but honestly it doesn’t look very good.
 With a little bit of editing and using a format made by a human I think it would look much better.''
 Importantly, the AI's responses varied depending on the prompts, leading to inconsistencies in the templates generated across different users that impeded collaboration.

-Participants wanted ChatGPT to generate files containing templates, such as spreadsheets or documents, which would reduce the need for additional formatting.
-P6 recalled, ``I tried asking ChatGPT to make the template into a spreadsheet, but it is unable to directly make files.
-It would be more helpful if ChatGPT could generate files.''
-P3 highlighted the potential of using plugins to generate and convert templates more efficiently.
-Other participants proposed the idea idea of a prompt library, where successful prompts for templates could be shared and rated by others.
+Participants proposed the idea idea of a prompt library, where successful prompts for templates could be shared and rated by others.